mswhitby/classroom/_docs/classes/3rd.md

 - **If you're already logged in** and cannot find the assignment, you can use this [link](https://studio.code.org/s/csc-timecapsule-2023).

+#### Objective:
+Students will be able to **animate** an existing time capsule poem using blocks that set background, text effects, sounds, sprite and events.

+#### TEKS:

+- TEKS §126.37(c)(2)(A) - Use program design problem-solving strategies to create program solutions.
+- TEKS §126.37(c)(2)(D) - Develop algorithms to implement code that uses selection, iteration, and function calls
+- TEKS §126.37(c)(3)(B) - Use modular functions to create structured programs that are easy to modify and maintain.
+- TEKS §126.37(c)(2)(E) - Debug and test code using multiple strategies.

+### 2. Make-Up Test
+- If you were not here on March 19, 2025, please come speak to me about completing your make-up test.
+All tests must be completed before this Friday.

-### 2. Journal
+### 3. Journal

 - Complete your journal entry for this week if you have not completed it yet.
 - The journal entry was [March 17, 2025](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md#march-17-2025).
 - You must email me to let me know you've submitted your journal late.
 If you do not email me, your journal entry may not be graded.

-### 3. Grades
+### 4. Grades

 - **Friday, March 21st** is the end of the grading period—which means all missing assignments must be submitted by this date in order for you to receive credit.
 - There are over 30 journal entries that I cannot grade because the headings are not properly formatted.
 Check Skyward to make sure you have a grade for all journals you've completed.
 Also, check your journal to make sure you've written your dates correctly.
 - You must email me if you complete any missing work.
 I will not know you've turned in late work if you do not send me an email informing me.

-## Objective

-Students will be able to: Animate an existing time capsule poem using blocks that set background, text effects, sounds, sprite and events.

-## TEKS

 ----